linhsolar/basicbigdata/thefirstbdataste.md

 # The first taste of  big data analytics

-### How would you start your big data analytics
+### How would you start your big data analytics?

-Say you need to analyze a big amount of data for your work (e.g., in a company dealing with different customers, as student doing analysis of data produced by manufacturing processes).
-Dependent on who are you, when starting big data analytics, you might think:
+Say, in your work, you need to analyze a big amount of data (e.g., in a company dealing with different customers, as a student doing analysis of data produced by manufacturing processes).
+Dependent on who are you (your roles, knowledge, skills, and job needs), when starting big data analytics, you might think:
 - like a data scientist or a programmer: start with [Pandas](https://pandas.pydata.org/), [Jupyter Notebook](https://jupyter.org/), and other popular libraries/tools like [Numpy](https://numpy.org/), [Mathplotlib](https://matplotlib.org/), [spaCy](https://spacy.io/) (text processing), [GeoPandas](https://geopandas.org/en/stable/) (for geodata).
 These libraries and tools are well-known and there are endless of blogs and papers showing how to use them for data analytics.
 - like a business analyst or scientist who does not want to dive deep into the programming with Python, Java, GoLang, etc: start to write [some queries as BI systems](https://cloud.google.com/bigquery/docs/bi-engine-intro) would help you to deal with all low-level details.

 >The reasons for your way vary: maybe you already have some training in common data analytics.
-You might already be familiar with analysis using excel or your professor in the hot data science course shows you the beauty of Jupiter Notebook.
+You might already be familiar with analysis using Microsoft Excel or your professor in the hot data science course shows you the beauty of Jupiter Notebook for all kinds of data analysis and machine learning tasks.

 So let us practice a bit, even though you might not be familiar with the following tools, you might find some common problems when working with big data.

-### The programming way: Pandas, Dask or Spark for Taxi Data
+### The programming way: Pandas, Dask, Vaex, or Spark for Taxi Data

 We get a reasonable big dataset: [the NY taxi](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and try to run/write some simple programs which just, for example,  sum up how much money generated from trips in a month or how many trips have been.
 At the end, NY is a big city and we are probably aware of the size of taxi services there.